beehive-lab/TornadoVM/INSTALL.md

 ## TornadoVM Maven Projects

-To use the TornadoVM API in our projects, you can checkout our maven repository as follows:
+To use the TornadoVM API in your projects, you can checkout our maven repository as follows:

 ```xml